What is Emphysema?*

 Emphysema is not a curable disease.
 Recognizing the symptoms of emphysema is important because diagnosing it in its early stages allows for a wider range of treatment options.

 Emphysema progresses in stages, so it is important to learn the symptoms in order to know when to get help.
 Identifying the symptoms of emphysema in its earlier stages will help your physician develop a more effective treatment plan.

 The symptoms of emphysema to be on the lookout for include the following:

 - Bluish hue to the lips or fingernail beds

 If you notice one or more of these symptoms, you should seek medical assistance.
-Your physician should be able to identify their cause and develop a treatment.

 How is emphysema diagnosed?

 Since diagnosing emphysema as early as possible in its stages of development is important, your physician may order a variety of tests for an accurate assessment.
 Additionally, he or she will review your medical history, your health and lifestyle and ask questions about smoking or if you’ve had any exposure to breathing foreign agents.

 Tests your physician may order include: